ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 On the adding pull request to project board workflow it gets data from GitHub, and then adds this into an item for the project board.

-On the deploy app to azure workflow it sets up dotnet, build and makes an executable file, then makes it available as an artifact, then sets up another environment with id token and then downloads the artifact from before.
+On the 'deploy app to azure' workflow it sets up dotnet, build and makes an executable file, then makes it available as an artifact, then sets up another environment with id token and then downloads the artifact from before.
 Next it logs into azure and then deploys the artifact.

 On the making releases on tags workflow, it sets up dotnet and dependencies, then sets up GitHub tokens in a new environment.